researchnow/reno/README.md

 ## Publishing Reno

 - Make sure it works.
-- Build a distribution: `npm run dist`.
+- Build a distribution: `npm run build`.
-- Bump the version.
+- Bump the version in package.json.
   - Optional: rebuild lock files.
     - For npm: `npm i`.
     - For yarn: `yarn`.